orangesmoothie23/ops-reading-notes/reading6.md

         Yes

     ## Things i want to know more about
-        Is this Linkys primary seller or do they have newer routers?
+        Is this Linkys primary seller or do they have newer better routers?